OpenEvalProject/evals/manuscripts/elife-91579/v1/manuscript.md

 ## Results

-## Confirmatory analyses: 9-mo-old infants
+### Confirmatory analyses: 9-mo-old infants

 First, we investigated whether 9-mo-old infants displayed sensitivity to their cardiac and respiratory signals.
 Following our preregistered analysis plan (https://aspredicted.org/QP9_6FP) we computed paired t-tests to compare mean looking times between synchronous and asynchronous conditions for the iBEATs and the iBREATH.
 We found that for both tasks 9-mo-old infants displayed a preference for stimuli presented synchronously with their own heartbeat (Figure 1A, N=52, Msynch = 7020.62 ms SDsynch = 3790.00 ms, Masynch = 5496.7 ms, SDasynch = 2469.34 ms, t=–2.96, p=0.005, Cohens d=0.48) and respiration (Figure 1B, N=56, Msynch = 6336.21 ms, SDsynch = 3017.37 ms, Masynch = 5483.77 ms, SDasynch = 2244.84 ms, t=–2.80, p=0.007, Cohens d=0.32).
 These results on the one hand replicate the approach by Maister et al., 2017 in an older age group showing that infants are sensitive to their cardiac signals.
 Going beyond, using a novel paradigm, we further provide the first evidence that infants are also sensitive to their respiratory signals.
 Notably, mean preferences were switched compared to our expectations and the results of Maister et al., 2017 who reported a mean preference for stimuli presented asynchronously to the infants’ heartbeats.

 ![Figure 1.](https://cdn.elifesciences.org/articles/91579/elife-91579-fig1-v1.jpg)

-**Figure 1.:** A) iBEATs and (B) iBREATH in 9-mo infants.Looking times for the (A) iBEATs (paired t-test, N = 52, t=–2.96, p=0.005) and (B) iBREATH (paired t-test, N = 56, t=–2.80, p=0.007) tasks.
+**Figure 1.:** Looking times for the (A) iBEATs (paired t-test, N = 52, t=–2.96, p=0.005) and (B) iBREATH (paired t-test, N = 56, t=–2.80, p=0.007) tasks.
 In both tasks, 9-mo-old infants looked significantly longer at stimuli presented synchronously to their own physiological signals.
 Black dots refer to the group mean.
 Black bars refer to the standard error of the mean.
 Gray lines and colorful dots refer to individual mean-looking times per condition and infant.
 In (A) blue represents the synchronous condition and orange is the asynchronous, while in (B) green represents the synchronous condition, and purple is the asynchronous.

-## Interoceptive sensitivity at 18 mo
+### Interoceptive sensitivity at 18 mo

 Next, we followed up with the same infants at 18 mo.
 Unfortunately, as the study was conducted during the Covid-19 pandemic, we had a large number of dropouts for the longitudinal follow-up.
 We conducted paired t-tests comparing looking times to synchronous and asynchronous stimuli at 18 mo following our approach of the 9-mo-old sample for iBEATs (N=28, Msynch = 6924.16 ms SDsynch = 3833.01 ms, Masynch = 6427.68 ms, SDasynch = 3801.02 ms, t(27) = –0.75, p=.461, d=0.13) and iBREATH (N=30, Msynch = 3612.95 ms SDsynch = 1879.02 ms, Masynch = 4098.71 ms, SDasynch = 2074.11 ms, t(29) = 1.09, p=.283, d=–0.25) which did not indicate a significant mean preference.
 However, a non-significant result does not provide evidence for the absence of an effect (Lakens et al., 2018).
 Therefore, we conducted two equivalence tests using the effect size reported by Maister et al., 2017, d=0.4) as equivalence bounds.
 Equivalence tests facilitate the interpretation of non-significant results by investigating whether a given confidence interval is too wide to discriminate between expected effect (=the equivalence bounds) and null effect, or whether one can rule out an effect at least as strong as we expected.
 The results of the equivalence tests indicate that we do not find conclusive evidence in favor of or against a mean preference effect in our 18-mo-old sample for both the iBEATs (t(27) = 0.71, p=0.242) or the iBREATH ((t(29) = 1.10, p=0.141), potentially due to the small sample size.

 When inspecting results from our analysis approach (e.g. Figure 1), as well as previous results (Maister et al., 2017; Weijs et al., 2023) it becomes evident that there are large individual differences in preferences (e.g. some infants prefer synchronous, some asynchronous trials).
 Thus, sample size might be an important factor in detecting a mean preference effect.
 To gain additional insights into the interplay of sample size and variability due to the large individual differences we conducted simulations which are reported in Appendix 2.
 Overall, results from the simulation indicate that sample sizes of around 30 infants might be too small to reliably detect a mean preference effect in the version of the iBEATs task used here.

-## Interoceptive sensitivity at 3 mo
+### Interoceptive sensitivity at 3 mo

 Initially, the present project was planned as a longitudinal approach spanning 3-, 9-, and 18 mo.
 However, difficulties in recruiting very young infants due to the Covid-19 pandemic precluded us from starting the longitudinal assessment with 3-mo-old infants.
 Still, we decided to test the iBEATs and iBREATH tasks in an additional 3-mo-old sample once recruitment was possible again (pre-registration: https://aspredicted.org/44L_QKH).
 Data for this sample was collected after analysis of the 9- and 18-mo-old data.
 Using our preregistered analysis approach, we found evidence for a group mean preference for synchronous stimuli in the iBEATs (paired Bayesian t-test; BF = 2.02, mean difference: 793.95 ms, 95% CI [108.63, 1388.69], N=53, Msynch = 6131.13 ms SDsynch = 5129.93 ms, Masynch = 5337.17 ms, SDasynch = 5044.83 ms) but not in the iBREATH task (paired Bayesian t-test; BF = 0.23, mean difference: 502.21 ms, 95% CI [–701.49, 1600.86], N=40, Msynch = 7881.72 ms SDsynch = 7641.50 ms, Masynch = 7379.50ms, SDasynch = 7220.50 ms) at 3 mo of age.
 Due to the absence of evidence for the iBREATH task we conducted a test for practical equivalence similar to our approach for the 18-mo-old’s data (Harms and Lakens, 2018).
 We used the effect size of the iBREATH task at 9 mo to investigate whether we can rule out an effect at least as strong as that.
 Results indicated that we cannot distinguish between absence or presence of an effect at least as strong as it was present in the 9-mo-old’s iBREATH sample (95% HDIs = [–711.41, 1606.80], region of practical equivalence: 77.08%).
 Reasons for the non-significant result might include the smaller sample size for the iBREATH at 3 mo (N=40) compared to the iBEATs (N=53), combined with a reduced signal-to-noise ratio for eye-tracking tasks in 3-mo-olds compared to older infants, in general.
 In sum, we replicate the results of our 9-mo-old sample for the cardiac domain in 3-mo-old infants, while finding inconclusive evidence regarding the respiratory domain.

-## Interoceptive sensitivity in the first two years of life – a MEGA analytic approach
+### Interoceptive sensitivity in the first two years of life – a MEGA analytic approach

 So far, we have presented results on cardiac and respiratory interoceptive sensitivity spanning three age groups in the first two years of life.
 We find some evidence that infants prefer stimuli presented synchronously with their respective physiological signals.
 However, we also find some inconclusive evidence, such that we cannot distinguish between a null-finding and a significant effect.
 This might be potentially due to a small number of observations in some of our samples, as indicated by equivalence tests and data simulation.
 So far, we have investigated all age groups separately, building up on our preregistration, and the assumption that results might be different for age groups.
 An alternative approach that might help in adjusting for sample size issues is to pool together all age groups using an explorative MEGA-analytic approach (Koile and Cristia, 2021).
 Such an approach might give us the statistical power needed to make claims about absence or presence of a cohesive effect in the first two years of age, i.e., whether the mean effect across age groups supports the conclusion of a shared effect.